Google Recaptcha is a great tool for preventing spam and abuse of your website. It’s easy to integrate, effective and free. What’s not to like?

 - Therefore they must put in place appropriate due diligence and safeguards.

-- The most appropriate safeguard is likely to be Standard Contractual Clauses.
+- The most appropriate safeguard is likely to be Standard Contractual Clauses or IATD (International data transfer agreement).
 You can complete these clauses by requesting them from Google.
 They should be signed and stored.
 A date should be set to review these agreements.

 - You also need to update your privacy policies and other documentation to make sure that users are aware of their data being subject to international transfers.